-Fiscal year 2020 enrollment is projected to be 500 at each middle school (grades 5-8) and 420 at the high school, for a total of 1,420 students across the network.
-The Organization anticipates an increase in total Basic Education Program ("BEP") funding as a result of increased enrollment.
+Fiscal year 2021 enroll is projected to be 1,639 students across the network.
+The Organization anticipates an increase in total Basic Education Program ("BEP") funding as a result of increased enroll.
 As the Organization continues to grow, it is expected that added administrative staff, teachers, and other key personnel within the Organization will continue to provide the support necessary to accomplish our mission.